Virus Dynamics with Behavioral Responses: Model

 We now describe the infection process.
 When levels of activity are $(q_S(t),q_I(t),q_R(t))$, an individual choosing level of activity rate $q_i(t)$ meets susceptible individuals at Poisson rate $q_i(t)q_S(t)S(t)$, infected individuals at rate $q_i(t)q_I(t)I(t)$, and recovered individuals at rate $q_i(t)q_R(t)R(t)$.\footnote{Since individuals have a unique optimal action $q_i(t)$ for each $t$, we can assume without loss of generality that individuals with the same infection status choose the same level of activity.} That is, individuals meet according to \textit{quadratic matching} \citep*{diamond1979equilibrium}.
 All meetings are independent.

-When a susceptible individual meets an infected individual, she becomes infected with transmission probability $\beta>0$.
-Infected individuals recover at Poisson rate $\kappa$, and then are immune in all future periods (see Section~\ref{sec:immunity} for a discussion of partial immunity).
+When a susceptible individual meets an infected individual, the susceptible individual becomes infected with transmission probability $\beta>0$.
+Infected individuals recover at Poisson rate $\kappa$, and then are immune in all future periods.

 When $C=0$, all individuals choose $q(t)=\overline{q}$ and the model reduces to the standard SIR model \citep*{kermack1927contribution}.
 For $C>0$, the meeting rates between individuals will depend on choices of $q(t).$